robenkleene/development-references/visual-studio-code/visual-studio-code-explorer.md

 # Visual Studio Code Explorer

+- `←`: With a file selected, this will go to the enclosing folder, if it's a folder, it will close the folder, if the folder is already closed, it will go to the parent folder
 - `⌘↓`: Open current file
 - `⌃⌥⌘N`: Create a new file, this does not require the file browser to be focused
 - `↩`: Rename selected file